Breaking down players selected in 1st round of NFL draft

 2) Houston Texans — C.J.
 Stroud, QB, 6-3, 214, Ohio State

 Scouting report: Elite accuracy and touch combined with good size and arm strength.
-Has shown above-average athleticism, but has seemed reluctant to use.
+Has shown above-average athleticism, but has seemed reluctant to use it.
 Can linger in the pocket and lock on receivers.

 Fact: Threw 85 touchdown passes to break a Big Ten record held by Drew Brees for TDs over two seasons.